dwisehart/nic-software/README.md

 Support
 -------
-Complete documentation is available from our [website](https://www.cisco.com/c/en/us/td/docs/dcn/nexus3550/smartnic/sw/user-guide/cisco-nexus-smartnic-user-guide/index.html).
-For other questions and comments, you can contact Cisco TAC support team.
+For other questions and comments, you can contact us directly.